-A rather worrying trend is Centrelink attacking people that are unaware that they are mentioned in a Family Trust.
-For example, the high risk son often makes Mum the Appointor or a Default beneficiary – for asset protection.
-Mum has never seen a cent of the Family Trust but the ATO is happy to let Centrelink know of the ‘crime’ of non-disclosure by Mum.
-No ‘pattern of distribution’ but Mum is caught none the less.
+A rather worrying trend is Centrelink attacking people who are unaware that they are mentioned in a Family Trust.
+For example, the high risk of bankruptcy son often makes Mum the Appointor or a Default beneficiary – for asset protection.
+Mum has never seen a cent of the Family Trust’s assets.
+But the ATO is happy to let Centrelink know of the ‘crime’ of non-disclosure by Mum.
+No ‘pattern of distribution’ from the Family Trust but Mum is caught nonetheless.
+(Legal Consolidated Family Trust Deeds are unique in that a high-risk asset protection person is able to also hold the position of Appointor.)

 Family trusts are flexible.
-Centrelink’s specific assessment rules do not cope.
+Many family trusts have over 400,000 beneficiaries.
+Centrelink’s specific assessment rules do not cope with the flexible nature of family trusts.
 They are far too broad-reaching.
-If you had any involvement with a trust as an appointor, trustee or beneficiary, you are assessed as owning the trust assets.
-Plus you are deemed to earn the corresponding income.
+If you had any involvement with a trust as an appointor, trustee or beneficiary, you are often assessed as ‘owning’ the trust assets.
+Plus you may be deemed to earn the Family Trust income.
+This is even if the Family Trust distributes its income to another beneficiary.
 This is under the attribution rules.
+(We have even seen situations of the mere name of the Family Trust upsetting Centrelink.
+The accountant had to change the name of the Family Trust!)

-Sadly, little old grandmas, who were destined to get none of the assets out of their children and grandchildren’s trusts were still caught up in this.
+Sadly, little old grandmas, destined to get none of the assets from their children’s and grandchildren’s family trusts are still caught.
 Centrelink is harsh and unsympathetic.

 We had one disabled nephew (who did not even know he was a potential beneficiary) attacked by the heavy-handed Centrelink.